 |---|---|---|

-If a title, deed, contractor, insurance, or landlord issue blocks repair help, ask local legal aid for help through Legal Services Corporation.
+If a deed, heirs’ property, contractor, insurance, or landlord issue blocks repair help, use the legal aid finder.
+For general crisis costs while waiting, see our emergency financial help guide.

 Contractor warnings for roof repair

-Roof repair scams often target older homeowners after storms or when grant rumors spread online.
+Roof repair scams often target older homeowners after storms.
+Be careful before signing anything.

 | Warning sign | Safer action |